jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Any consideration of upgrading their customers to the Internet Age was not-existent.
 The industry wasn't going to throw away the DVD.

 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
 Their business model was to ration access to it.
-After all, marketing "teasers", with a ordered theater release, DVD, and finally on television seemed to be working just fine.
+Hollywood had a mass-production forumla of "teasers", publicity campaigns, theater release, DVD launches, and television rights, then another sequel.Profits were great, Hollywood could keeping reproducing blockbusters forever.

 In swooped internet Jedi on an ethernet chandelier.